bkbates/LM2592/README.md

 # LM2592
-Breakout board for the LM2592
+Breakout boards for the LM2592